RobRendell/gTove/README.md

 * Improve the user experience after clicking "ignore" on the outdated version dialog.
 * Make the highlight glow around a template when it is selected slightly larger than the template itself.
 * Fix bug: GM clients couldn't claim a tabletop lock on a locked tabletop.
-* Support animated map/mini textures.
+* Support animated mp4 or webm map/mini textures.
+* Ensure grid configuration pushpins remain the same size, independent of map resolution or zoom.
+* Make unpinned grid configuration pushpins pulse.

 ## Plans/TODO